SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### self and methods/assocated functions

 In certain languages (Rust, Python), methods must take self as the first argument, else they are class methods/associated functions.
-In rust, taking `self` takes ownership and thus invalidates previous references, ergo one generally wants to take &self or &mut self.
+In rust, taking `self` takes ownership and thus invalidates previous references, ergo one generally wants to take ＆self or ＆mut self.
 In rust, one uses :: instead of . to call associated functions

 ### Methods